|PETERHEAD CONGREGATIONAL CHURCH|

 I use a wheelchair - can I get in?

 Yes - there is step-free access from the pavement to the main church entrance, and a shallow ramp at the side door to the halls.
-There is a disabled toilet facility.
+There is an accessible toilet.

 What should I wear?